Russia demands formal Polish apology for Warsaw anti-war protest | Business

 Russia on Wednesday demanded a formal apology from Poland and threatened possible future reprisals for a protest in which Moscow's ambassador to Warsaw was doused with red paint.

 The ambassador, Sergey Andreev, was accosted by people protesting against Russia's intervention in Ukraine as he went to lay flowers at the Soviet Military Cemetery in Warsaw on Monday, drawing a furious reaction from Moscow.
-Russia's foreign ministry summoned Polish Ambassador Krzysztof Krajewski to receive its protest.
+The Russian foreign ministry summoned Polish Ambassador Krzysztof Krajewski to receive its protest.

 "Russia expects an official apology from the Polish leadership in connection with the incident and demands the safety of the Russian ambassador and all employees of Russian foreign institutions in Poland are ensured," it said in a statement.
 "A decision on further steps will be taken depending on Warsaw's reaction to our demands."